trentm/json/README.md

 2. `npm install -g json`

+   *Note: This used to be called 'jsontool' in the npm registry, but as of version 7.0.3 it has taken over the 'json' name.
+See [npm Package Name](#npm-package-name) below.*

 **OR manually**:

 2. Get the 'json' script and put it on your PATH somewhere (it is a single file